 .
 Some shows, though, rely on it to an extensive degree, and some — like Magical Girl

 anime — have made its use into an artform.
 Not a well-liked artform, but an artform nonetheless.

 Stock Footage is used mainly because it is inexpensive — filmed once and used multiple times, it makes for a great return on your investment, as long as you don't care whether or not your audience gets tired of the sequence(s) you recycle.

 Sometimes, Stock Footage is used which was not originally shot for the show in which it is used.
-This appears most often for military footage, when the producers don't have the budget to shoot a convincing battle scene and aren't Backed by the Pentagon.
-In such cases, the quality of the Stock Footage can be substantially different (and several decades older), making for an especially jarring effect. *
+This appears most often for military footage, when the producers don't have the budget to shoot a convincing battle scene and aren't Backed by the Pentagon

-In historical fiction, especially that dealing with World War II and the Vietnam War, it's fairly common to use period-era footage as stock.
-This can help with the mood of the story a lot.
+or the Vietnam War, may deliberately use period-era footage as stock.
+As a stylistic choice, it can help with the mood of the story a lot.